 In terms of the GPU, Microsoft wins by having more teraflops, but the difference is subtle enough that most players likely won’t notice, and it’s in no way a game-changer when comparing the two.
 Teraflops aren’t the best metric of performance, more of a metric for how potentially powerful the console could be.

-The company also revealed another addition to the DualSense family with the DualSense Edge Wireless controller, which will be released in January 2023.
+The company also revealed another addition to the DualSense family with the DualSense Edge Wireless controller.
 This controller will allow users to remap specific button inputs, replace stick modules with other designs, swap out stick caps and switch up the back buttons, making it one of the most customisable controllers on the market.

 The Xbox Series X controller does not have as much impact as the Sony alternative.
-While there is no Haptic feedback or customisable features, it feels as comfortable and easy to use as the controller that came before it.
-The lack of new features is more noticeable if you’ve used a PS5 controller, but overall, it offers a serviceable experience.
+While there is not the same level of haptic feedback or customisable features, it feels as comfortable and easy to use as the controller that came before it.

 Features and upgrades

-Sony has updated the PS5 console a couple of times, the most recent revision coming in March of 2022.
+Sony has updated the PS5 console a couple of times.
 Voice chats are now known as Parties, and can be accessed via the new three-pronged Game Base menu.

 Microsoft, meanwhile, launched the Xbox Series X with the Quick Resume feature that allows players to swap between active states of up to six different games at once.
 This offers players the means to jump into a game without waiting for the title to load, a feature the PS5 currently does not have.